WHAT ARE THE DANGERS OF POLARIS OFF-HIGHWAY VEHICLES?

 Most Polaris ROVs operate safely and do not require any compliance with the safety recall.
 However, there are certain models of ROVs which when subjected to certain conditions (i.e. slow speeds, intermittent use, high ambient temperatures or heavy engine loading) may generate sufficient heat to pose a significant fire hazard.
 Polaris has been contacting all known purchasers directly.
 Despite this, it is always a good idea to check the model of Polaris ROV you use and it may be wise to consult with a lawyer.

 Insurance companies or product manufacturers often are more interested in handling an inquiry or claim as rapidly and economically as possible.
 Either entity is also capable of dismissing a case or incident.
 Remember: insurance companies or product manufacturers are not on the side of the consumer.
 They often are large companies which are more interested in their profit margins and bottom line than in your well-being or repairing any damages you or your family incurred.

-Our Firm Can Help You
+How Can Our Firm Help You?

 The Birmingham lawyers with Pittman, Dutton, Hellums, Bradley & Mann are able to stand up for your rights, protect your family, and help you earn the true compensation which will better you and your family’s life.